Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 Prints

-The titles on the backs of prints must match the titles on the Entry Form.
-Only pressure sensitive (self adhesive) labels may be used on the back of unmounted prints.
-Please do not attach these in the top right corner of the print.
+The entrants name and print title should be on the back of each print.
+The title must match the title on the entry form.
+I attaching your own label then only pressure sensitive (self adhesive) labels may be used.
+Please do not attach your own labels in the top right corner of the print (viewed from the back).

 Prints should be sent to